isiddhantdixit/isiddhantdixit/README.md

 </p>

 # 💫 About Me:
-Hey everyone!
-It's Sid here.
-I’m a tech enthusiast driven by curiosity and a passion for how innovation shapes the world.
-I'm actively learning and exploring technology, coding, and modern problem-solving while staying tuned to emerging trends, startups, and breakthrough ideas.
-I follow entrepreneurs, tech leaders, and the business world closely to understand how vision turns into real-world impact.

-I believe in learning by doing—maybe I lack some skills today, but trust me, I’m a fast learner.
-I adapt quickly, experiment boldly, and grow through hands-on experience rather than just theory.
+Currently serving as a Google Student Ambassador at Google, I am actively engaging in initiatives that foster technological learning and innovation.
+My academic journey at, where I am pursuing a Bachelor of Technology in Computer Science, complements my professional experience.
+Additionally, my participation in Y Combinator's Startup School reflects my interest in entrepreneurship and innovation.

-From exploring software to understanding digital ecosystems, I’m building a foundation that blends technical skills with strategic thinking.
-As I grow, I aim to contribute to tech-driven projects that create meaningful change while expanding my knowledge, network, and expertise.
+With a keen interest in public speaking, artificial intelligence, and machine learning, I am dedicated to leveraging technology to address modern challenges.
+I value hands-on learning and seek opportunities that allow me to integrate technical skills and strategic thinking.
+My goal is to contribute to meaningful projects while expanding my knowledge and professional network.

-Let’s connect and build something impactful together.

 <!-- Snake Game Repo View -->